konskons11/FungID/Readme.md

 A) Mode selection button: Allows users to enable/switch to "TRAIN MODE", while disabling "TEST MODE".

-B) File Path display text field: Displays the path to the dataset being used.
+B) File Path display text field: Displays the path to the input image dataset.

-C) Train Model button: Initiates the model training process.
+C) Train Model button: Opens a file dialog to select the directory of the input image dataset and once selected, the model training process is inititated.

-D) Progress Bar: Indicates the completion percentage of the training process.
+D) Progress Bar: Indicates the completion percentage of the training process real-time.

-E) Model Performance plot area: Displays training and validation metrics (Accuracy, Loss).
+E) Model Performance plot area: Displays training and validation metrics (Accuracy, Loss) after completion of the training process.

-F) Model Performance plot buttons: Handles the generated plot with the corresponding buttons (explained from left to right)
+F) Model Performance plot buttons: Handles the generated plot like below (buttons explained from left to right)
 1. Resets graph to original view
 2. Moves backwards to previous view
 3. Moves forwards to next view